chainborngame/creating-chainborn/README.md

 ![App](screenshots/app.png?raw=true "App")

 Before you can actually summon a Hero, your contract is missing one last piece.
 Can you figure out what that is?
 TIP: See the error message when trying to summon.

-Enjoy!
+Enjoy! :sparke_heart:

 ~ The ChainBorn Team.